GSA/codeinventory/README.md

 * JSON files
 * CSV files
-* GitHub

-More sources can be added.
+More sources can be added via plugins.

 ## Installation